Australia–Taiwan relations: 1972–1990

 International affairs in 1971 contributed to Australia's decision to officially recognise the PRC.
 During this period there were a series of Pacific Islands Independence Movements, and the UN decided to reject the claim by the Republic of China (Taiwan) to independent statehood.
 Following this announcement, a policy of non-interference in Taiwan issues along with deliberate ambiguity was adopted by the UN.
 Australia followed the general political atmosphere of the time in recognising Beijing, culminating in the 21 December Joint Communiqué with the PRC.
 The technical language and terms agreed upon in this document were also utilised by declarations between the PRC and Canada, Italy and other states.

 Following the Joint Communiqué with the PRC, official diplomatic links with Taiwan were discontinued, with officials and diplomatic passport holders being prohibited by the Whitlam government from visiting each other's countries.
 An unofficial organisation known as the "Australia-Free China Society", headed by New South Wales MP Douglas Darby, established an office in 1974 to provide services for Australians visiting Taiwan.

 Later, relations resumed on an unofficial basis.
-In 1981, the Australian Commerce and Industry office (ACIO) was established in Taiwan, which acted as an unofficial organisation for trade representatives, as well as tourist promotion and visa application.
-It is based in Canberra to provide an active connection between the business sector and government departments and ACIO.
-In October 1988, the Taiwan Market Service (TMS) was created to establish an Australian equivalent to the ACIO in Taiwan.
+In 1981, the Australian Commerce and Industry office (ACIO) was established in Taiwan, which acted as an unofficial Australian organisation for trade representatives, as well as tourist promotion and visa application.
+It was based in Canberra to provide an active connection between the business sector and government departments and ACIO.
+In October 1988, the Taiwan Marketing Service (TMS) was established as a Taiwanese equivalent in Australia to the ACIO in Taiwan.

 In March 1990, an Australian education centre was created in Taipei to promote mutual student and cultural exchange.
 In addition, since 1989 Taiwan began focusing on a policy of 'flexible diplomacy,' which included an emphasis on creating informal relations or 'substantial relations' rather than formal diplomatic relations.
 This policy was embodied in the creation of Taipei Economic and Cultural Representative Offices in various countries, with more than 50 such offices currently located around the world.

 Australia and Taiwan used other documents that were not technically legally binding to develop their unofficial relationship.
 These included Memorandums of Understanding, which under Australia law are not documents to which the Vienna Convention on the Law of Treaties applies.
 Instead, such agreements encourage relations between states on a 'moral and political basis.'
 Arrangements were made on a variety of topics such as access by Taiwanese fishing vessels to Australia's Exclusive economic zone, which were established in 1979 and 1986.